tardate/LittleArduinoProjects/BoldportClub/tap/README.md

 ![scope_A_analog](./assets/scope_A_analog.gif?raw=true)

-Here is the same switch with alogic analyser.
+Here is the same switch with a logic analyser.
 There's quite a delay (2-3µs) between the analog transition and the digital - but I think that is more the scope than the circuit.
 The important point is that we still see one bounce at logic levels, and the other outputs are as expected.

 * CH1 - Q1 output (trigger)